 By Beth Goldstein

-Beth Goldstein is executive director, industry analyst; fashion accessories, footwear for The NPD Group.
+Beth Goldstein is an executive director and industry analyst at The NPD Group.